LearnPress/learnpress/readme.txt

 8. Add-ons of LearnPress.

 == Changelog ==
+= 2.1.9.7 =
++ Fixed bug: get Invalid Post Type error when click link in LearnPress Status widget in Dashboard
++ Cannot enroll course again when order is move to trash

 = 2.1.9.6 =
 + Fixed issue when 2 users do a quiz at the same time